Russ Harvey Consulting - Computer and Internet Services

 Bill C-18

-Bill C-18 (The Online News Act) already has Canadian news being blocked by Facebook and likely see Google do the same because it essentially forces these companies to pay for links (not content), something that breaks how the Internet functions.
+Bill C-18 (The Online News Act) destroyed access to Canadian news on social media because it essentially forces these companies to pay for links — something that breaks how the Internet functions.

-Rather than funding the news, this bill could permanently compromise the independence and diversity of Canadian news.
+Rather than funding the news, this bill has permanently compromised the independence and diversity of Canadian news.
+Most mainstream media has become essentially a government media corporation, just like in China or Russia.

 Facebook Tracking